Robin

 Live Performance

-“Robin” received its first live performance acoustically on piano in Zurich on July 10, 2024, during one of Taylor’s shows on “The Eras Tour” (2023-2024).
-She played it as part of a mashup with “Never Grow Up” (2010), which is another song about the innocence of childhood.
-Introducing “Robin”, she teased:
+“Robin” received its live debut on July 10, 2024, in Zürich, where Taylor performed it acoustically on piano during a show on “The Eras Tour” (2023-2024).
+She included it as part of a mashup with “Never Grow Up” (2010), another song centered on the innocence of childhood.

 Critical Reception

-“Robin” garnered mixed reactions upon release.
-Some expressed deep appreciation for the song’s tender portrayal of childhood innocence and the instinctual desire to protect it, writing it is “a very comfortable and sentimental song to listen to.”
-Conversely, others have found the song less engaging, with some considering it “the most boring Taylor song I have ever heard.”
-While it may not resonate equally with all listeners, it has sparked meaningful discussions and analyses among fans.
+“Robin” received mixed reactions upon release.
+Many listeners praised its tender portrayal of childhood innocence and the instinctive desire to protect it, describing the song as “deeply sentimental.”
+Others, however, found it less compelling, with some calling it “the most boring Taylor song I have ever heard.”
+While the song may not resonate equally with all listeners, it has nonetheless sparked thoughtful discussion and interpretation within the fan community.

 Commercial Performance

-Upon the album’s release, “Robin” debuted and peaked at No. 55 on the US Billboard Hot 100, during the chart week ending on May 4, 2024.
+Upon the album’s release, “Robin” debuted and peaked at No. 55 on the Billboard Hot 100 for the chart week ending May 4, 2024.

 Lyrics